The German Shepherd Shop

 Compared to many breeds, the German Shepherd Dog is a relatively new arrival, as it was not until 1899 that the German Shepherd Dog was identified in its own right.
 Although there were similar shepherd-style dogs around for many years beforehand, they were lumped together as one generic breed.
 These shepherd dogs not only herded, but were also used to protect their owners' homes.
 This required a combination of skills, including intelligence, speed, strength, and excellent sense of smell to carry out their duties effectively, although physically the dogs varied regionally.

-Some attempts were made to standardise the breed in 1891, with the foundation of the Phylax Society in Germany.
+Some attempts were made to standardize the breed in 1891, with the foundation of the Phylax Society in Germany.
 However, the society lasted just three years, as its members were unable to agree on whether only working traits should be promoted, or whether appearance should also be considered.

 As Germany became increasingly industrialized, and rural activities declined, the need to herd and protect against predators reduced, and so the demand for shepherd dogs fell.
-However, some people recognised that these dogs had many qualities that would render them useful in other capacities.
+However, some people recognized that these dogs had many qualities that would render them useful in other capacities.
 One of these was the German cavalry captain and former Berlin Veterinary College student and Phylax Society member, Captain Max von Stephanitz.

-While von Stephanitz admired many of the country’s native sheepdogs, he felt that there was no one breed that could be considered the perfect working dog.
-However, when he attended a dog show in 1899, he was introduced to a wolflike-looking dog called Hektor Linksrhein, a carefully bred dog that met every one of von Stephanitz’s desires.
-So impressed by the dog’s intelligence, strength, loyalty, and appearance was von Stephanitz, that he bought the animal on the spot.
+While von Stephanitz admired many of the country's native sheepdogs, he felt that there was no one breed that could be considered the perfect working dog.
+However, when he attended a dog show in 1899, he was introduced to a wolf like-looking dog called Hektor Linksrhein, a carefully bred dog that met every one of von Stephanitz's desires.
+So impressed by the dog's intelligence, strength, loyalty, and appearance was von Stephanitz, that he bought the animal on the spot.

 Von Stephanitz promptly changed Hektor's name to Horand von Grafath, founded the Verein für Deutsche Schäferhunde (Society of German Shepherds), and registered Horand as the first ever German Shepherd Dog.
 Horrand went on to become the focal point of von Stephanitz's breeding programme, and was mated with dogs that had the desirable characteristics.

-Von Stephanitz recognised that the need for herding dogs had reduced, but was adamant that the German Shepherd Dog should continue to be a working breed.
+Von Stephanitz recognized that the need for herding dogs had reduced, but was adamant that the German Shepherd Dog should continue to be a working breed.
 With his military background, he decided that this should be in police and military service.
 Through his connections, he was able to convince the German government of the merit of his idea.

 The German Shepherd Dog came into his own during the First World War.
 They worked with the Red Cross as sentry, guard, rescuer, messenger and supply carrier.
 During this time US Allied Servicemen noticed this brave, intelligent breed and took some home with them.
 Although the German Shepherd Dog had reached the USA before the war, this was when they first became notable, especially after an American Corporal rescued a five-day-old puppy from a bombed kennel in France.
 He took the puppy home, raised and trained him, until he became one of the most famous canine film stars of all time - Rin Tin Tin.